-The wonderful Clearwater Marine Aquarium is a working marine hospital that rehabilitates rescued animals from sickness or injury with the goal of releasing them back into their natural habitat when they’re healed.
+A family favorite among Florida aquariums, the wonderful Clearwater Marine Aquarium is a working marine hospital that rehabilitates rescued animals from sickness or injury with the goal of releasing them back into their natural habitat when they’re healed.
 Animals who cannot be viably released remain there.
 It’s a worthy place to spend a morning or afternoon on your Florida vacation.

 Bring the family to Pier 60, where street performers and local artisans gather every day at sunset.
 The kids can burn off some energy at the adjacent playground.